nagyistge/opentok-ios-sdk-ui/TextChat-docs/README.md

   matches the sender ID for the local client, the TextChatComponent object display's the message as a sent message in the message list.
 Otherwise, it displays it as a received message.
-(See the discussion of the `[TextChatComponent setSenderId:alias:]` method in "Instantiating and configuring the text chat component".)
+(See the discussion of the `[TextChatComponent setSenderId:alias:]` method in "Instantiating and configuring the OpenTok iOS Text Chat Component".)

 * `senderAlias` (NSString) - The name of the sender of the message to display in the message list.